opensearch-project/documentation-website/_opensearch/configuration.md

 Most OpenSearch configuration can take place in the cluster settings API.
 Certain operations require you to modify `opensearch.yml` and restart the cluster.

 Whenever possible, use the cluster settings API instead; `opensearch.yml` is local to each node, whereas the API applies the setting to all nodes in the cluster.
+Certain settings, however, require `opensearch.yml`.
+In general, these settings relate to networking, cluster formation, and the local file system.
+To learn more, see [Cluster formation]({{site.url}}{{site.baseurl}}/opensearch/cluster/).

 ## Cluster settings API